How To Take Really Good Photos

 There's reality and there's abstraction.
 I'm fascinated by such dualities and am mostly concerned with the space and ambiguity that exists between the two, which I refer to as suggestion.

-When looking at my photography it's up to the viewer to create their own meaning, their own story and their own reality from the experience of viewing an image.
+When looking at my photography it's, therefore, up to the viewer to create their own meaning, their own story and their own reality from the experience of viewing an image.

 Isn’t it time you invested in your own creative life?